Dementia Assessment at The Shard

 Enlisting the help of local services and supportive organisations like the Alzheimer's Society in this process can be invaluable.

-Treatment with Amyloid Targeting Therapies
+Amyloid Targeting Therapies For

 There are currently two Amyloid Targeting Therapies, approved in the UK since early 2025, for the treatment of early Alzheimer's Disease.